 When to use it

-Use a Checkbox style question when more than one of the responses you’ve provided could apply to a single participant (ex.
+Use a multiple select style question when more than one of the responses you’ve provided could apply to a single participant (ex.
 “Which of the following professional development opportunities have you taken advantage of in the past year?”)

 - What languages do you speak fluently?
 (English, Spanish, French, German, Mandarin, etc.)